BleeGleeWee/Chest-X-Ray-Pneumonia-Detection/README.md

 - Better data preprocessing or augmentation techniques
 - New architectures or model enhancements
 - Additional visualizations (training curves, Grad-CAMs, confusion matrices)
 - Improved notebook explanations or tutorials

+OR

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 Thank you for helping make this project better! 🌟
+---